decibelhertz/puppet-intermapper/README.md

 puppet-intermapper
 ==================

-Manage the Intermapper network management package with Puppet
+Manage the InterMapper network management package with Puppet

 This module installs InterMapper and manages various probe files and MIB files

-It also installs nagios probes in an InterMapper-compatible fashion
+It also installs NAGIOS probes in an InterMapper-compatible fashion